The Münck Group

 High-Valent complexes of Biological Relevance

-Together with the group of Lawrence Que, Jr., at the University of Minnesota, we are studying the electronic structure the electronic structure of high-valent iron complexes relevant to oxygen activation.
+Together with the group of Lawrence Que, Jr., at the University of Minnesota, we are studying the electronic structures of high-valent iron complexes relevant to oxygen activation.
 Our joint projects have produced a larger number of interesting compounds.
-Among these is the first nonheme FeIV-oxo complex, 1 [FeIV(O)(TMC)(NCMe)]2+.
+Among these is the first nonheme FeIV-oxo complex,1 [FeIV(O)(TMC)(NCMe)]2+.
 This complex has electronic spin S = 1.
 For nonheme proteins the combination of carboxylate, histidine, H2O, OH- ligands generally produces high-spin (S = 2) FeIV sites, an environment not easily produced in a synthetic complex.
-However, we reported in 2009 the first high-spin FeIV=O complex, [FeIV(O)(TMG3tren)]2+.2 The Que group has recently modified the TMG3tren ligand to TMG2dien, which allows introduction of carboxylate ligands.

-We have recently studied a group of fascinating high-valent diiron complexes based on the TPA ligand (traded by insiders as the Castro Brothers).
-The FeIVFeIV complex has two local S = 1 sites which are ferromagnetically coupled to yield an S = 2 system state.
-One site, Feb, has a terminal oxo group; Fea has a hydroxo ligand.
-Given that the Fe-O-Fe angle is 130°, the observation of ferromagnetic coupling was puzzling, but could be explained quite well after realizing that the two sites have different ligand fields that produce a crucial pair of orthogonal “magnetic” orbitals.3 Reduction to FeIVFeIII (spin S = ½) renders the Feb site high-spin FeIII.
-Concomitantly the FeIV=O site undergoes a transition to high-spin FeIV=O, a transition that is driven by superexchange interactions between Fea and Feb.4
+We have recently studied a group of high-valent diiron complexes based on the TPA ligand (traded by insiders as the Castro Brothers).
+The FeIVFeIV complex has two local S = 1 sites which are ferromagnetically coupled to yield an S = 2 system state.4 One site, Feb, has a terminal oxo group; Fea has a hydroxo ligand. (figure 3) Given that the Fe-O-Fe angle is 130°, the observation of ferromagnetic coupling was puzzling, but could be explained quite well after realizing that the two sites have different ligand fields that produce a crucial pair of orthogonal magnetic orbitals.
+Reduction by one electron renders Fea site high-spin FeIII.
+Concomitantly Feb undergoes a transition to high-spin (Sb=2) FeIV=O, a transition that is driven by superexchange interactions between Fea and Feb (By going high-spin, the FeIV=O site enables efficient antiferromagnetic pathways between the two Fe).5 For the same TPA ligand our collaborators have produced dinuclear complexes with open and closed cores, such as O=FeIV-O-FeIV-OH and FeIV(µ-O)2FeIV.
+Core opening increases H-bond cleaving reactivity roughly 1000-fold; the spin transition at the oxo site yields an additional 1000-fold increase (see Fig. 4 of ref 6).

 [FeIV(O)(TMC)(NCMe)]2+